neutrinomuon/PyIntegral/README.md

 </code>
 </pre>

-PyIntegralALL.py is a python wrapper to the library in fortran called pyintegralall.flib.
-The fortran directory can be compiled separately for each individual subroutine.
+PyIntegralALL.py is a python wrapper to the library in Fortran called pyintegralall.flib.
+The Fortran directory can be compiled separately for each individual subroutine.

 <hr>